thanks a lot for the tips, customer loyalty is what has made me survive in the programming and web designing circles thanks a lot.

 5. Keep on learning – every search you make on Google or Bing or Yahoo is a step to learning new things.
 All major how-to’s that can pull you through the tech stuff is just a click away.
 All we have to do is to be diligent in finding them.
 Learn from you connections.
 The people around you, no matter how different their line of business or work can give you a big step towards learning new ideas that you can implement sooner or later in your freelancing.

 6. Learn from mistakes – We don’t necessarily have to learn just from our mistakes but from other’s experiences as well.
-But I have proven that going through the situation is the most effective form of learning (at least for my experience) We you have a personal, first hand experience of a problem, you are better off at solving it than those who just read it in books or seen it on tv.
+But I have proven that going through the situation is the most effective form of learning (at least for my experience) When you have a personal, first hand experience of a problem, you are better off at solving it than those who just read it in books or seen it on TV.
 So don’t frustrate when you commit mistakes, cherish them and keep them always in mind.

 7. Maximize time – You can’t borrow from the past to make up for tomorrow’s lack.
 Use the time you have “now” for the things that needs to be done “NOW”.
 Think like a sprint runner or an F1 racer.
 A split second can mean a whole lot.
 When you work, every micro second counts.
 Make sure you don’t waste their time because you certainly wouldn’t want to waste yours too!
 Punctuality is not only about being on time, it’s all about character.